marcosrjjunior/hono-boilerplate/README.md

 ## Endpoints

-The endpoints are documented in the project under the "/endpoints" directory.
+You can find the openapi generated on endpoint "/doc" or access the scalar generated on "/reference".

-To run an access you can use the client or the extension.
+There is also the "/endpoints" directory that contains endpoints generated to use with bruno.
+You can use the client or the extension to read them.

 - [Bruno API Client](https://www.usebruno.com).
 - [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=bruno-api-client.bruno)